 Port Moody Oktoberfest hours of operation for the 2017 season are from 4 to 10 pm on the Friday evenings and from noon until 10 pm on the Saturdays and Sundays.

-Regular admission to each event is $20 per person, or $50 for a Full Festival Pass which is good for all six days.
+Regular admission to each event is about $20 per person, or $50 for a Full Festival Pass which is good for all six days.
 Groups of 10 can also reserve a private table for $500 which entitles them to 10 complimentary beers and 10 food items.

 Port Moody Oktoberfest calls itself “Western Canada’s largest and most original Oktoberfest,” so it’s not a tiny affair.
 Another nice thing is the fact that proceeds from the event benefit the local Eagle Ridge Hospital Foundation.